 This signature dish of Na kopci, a long-time favorite of local foodies that has received the Bib Gourmand award by the Michelin guide, is unlike all the other tartares in this short list: it is pre-mixed, has a high mayonnaise content, and it is served with French fries and salad as a main meal.
 Still, it draws crowds from the entire city.
 In line with all the other dishes served at Na kopci, the portion is absurdly large.
 You can also order it at the Santinka bistro in Prague’s 6th district near the former International hotel, a wonder of Czech Stalinist architecture.

 Name maso, a wildly popular butcher shop/bistro lets you peak into the entire process of creating the steak tartare: while the butchers cut the steaks and grind the beef in the back on full sight behind the glass walls, the staff in the front seasons it with eggs, onion and pickles, but they keep the tartare simple and clean.
 The bread is lightly toasted.
 The tartare is shaped into a something that reminds you of a burger patty.
 Looks great on Instagram, and along with their dry-aged beef burgers, this must be the most popular item on Nase maso’s menu.
-Available as take away, too.
+Available as take away, too, ideally to the Bokovka wine bar next door.
+They won't mind you eating it there with your wine.
 Extra bonus: the "Dinner from the Butcher", their 7pm meat bonanza served seven people, also includes steak tartare done in a slightly different way.
 We won't spoil it.

 There are no concerns about the sourcing of Sansho’s steak tartare: the butchers of the Real Meat Society only use beef from “happy animals” who were not fed anything we would not eat ourselves, and the meat was expertly dry-aged and butchered.
 The tartare has a great Asian-inspired flavor with yuzu and other secret condiments and is served with Roti bread.